Health and safety passport schemes

 - required or regulated by law

-HSE guidance, Health and safety made simple provides general health and safety guidance that can help if you are setting up a passport scheme, or if you are an employer who wants to know what a passport should cover to be relevant for your business.
+HSE guidance, Health and safety basics for your business provides general health and safety guidance that can help if you are setting up a passport scheme, or if you are an employer who wants to know what a passport should cover to be relevant for your business.

 Employers can also contact relevant trade associations or industry professional bodies for advice on passport schemes.